Keksuccino/docs_fancymenu/action-scripts.md

 - **Add new actions or statements:** Insert new action entries or control statements (if, else-if, else, while) to build your script.
 - **Edit existing actions or statements:** Modify the action value or change the control logic.
 - **Remove actions or statements:** Delete unwanted actions from the script.

+For [listeners](/listeners) there is a special menu to manage and create listeners, including accessing their action scripts to have the same experience as when editing a button's or slider's action script for example.